tomas/tunable/README.md

   user.layout_color # => 'black'
 ```

 That's pretty much it.
-Fork away and send a PR.
+Fork away and send a PR, but please add tests for it.

 Boring stuff
 ------------